romikusumabakti/pub-portal/README.md

 PUB Community (students & alumni) portal website.

-PUB (Pemberdayaan Umat Berkelanjutan) is a scholarship program that provides opportunities for high school graduates to study and receive programming training.
+PUB (Pemberdayaan Umat Berkelanjutan) is a scholarship program that provides opportunities for high school graduates to continue their studies (at Universitas Nasional PASIM, Bandung, Indonesia) and learn programming.

 ## Apps
 - [x] Election (in progress)